palark/hetzner-bare-metal-ansible/README.md

 `setup_network`: Enable the additional network configuration for several network interfaces.

 `set_cpu_governor_performance`: By default, the CPU governor is set to "powersave" mode, which can cause unexpected side effects and poor performance.
 Set this flag to "true" to switch to the "performance" mode.

-`join_cluster`: Join the existing K8s cluster.
-In addition to this flag, you should add and configure your preferred Ansible role.

 `install_packages`: Install additional packages from the given list